 PALM SPRINGS AIR MUSEUM

 This top-rated, world-renowned museum gives visitors an up-close look at the legendary fighters and bombers of WWII, Korea, and Vietnam.
 If you’re a history buff, make sure to stop by the Palm Springs Air Museum.
 It has one of the world’s largest collections of WWII planes, as well as aircrafts from the Korean and Vietnam wars.

 PALM SPRINGS ARCHITECTURE TOUR

-Palm Springs’ biggest selling point is its iconic mid-century modern architecture by various famous architects.
-Take a self-guided drive through the city to see the landmarks or take a guided architecture tour of Palm Springs.
+Visitors who want to soak in all the architectural goodness can take a self-guided drive through the city to see the landmarks or take a guided architecture tour of Palm Springs.

 RENT A BIKE AND EXPLORE

 If driving around is not your thing, I highly recommend renting bikes from a local bike rental company and spending a few hours cruising around the city checking out the historic houses.

 AGUA CALIENTE CASINO

 If you’re looking for buffets or fine dining (such as steakhouses), casinos can be a good option.
 Agua Caliente is located in downtown Palm Springs, Rancho Mirage, and Cathedral City.
 Other great casino options exist, such as Morongo Casino Resort & Spa and Fantasy Springs Resort Casino.

 Local Tip: Some casinos have midweek specials and even Sunday specials.
 One of the casinos I visited offered free play credit just for dining in their steakhouse.
 Check out the casino websites for promotions before picking the one to visit and see if you can take advantage of some deals!